-The Beautiful Nature Poems of Emily Dickinson
+The Nature Poems of Emily Dickinson

 Perhaps one of the best-loved nature poets is American Emily Dickinson.
 The daughter of a US senator, this young beautiful woman (who never married) was a recluse, who shut herself away (when not gardening) to write romantic poems on nature.